victorwpbastos/behavior-binding/README.md

 1. Download [Backbone Stickit](https://github.com/NYTimes/backbone.stickit);
 2. Download the `binding.js` file;
-3. If you are using [Boiler](https://github.com/baltazzar/boiler), put the `binding.js` file inside the `application/behaviors`.
+3. If you are using [Boiler](https://github.com/baltazzar/boiler), put the `binding.js` file inside the `application/behaviors` folder.
 Create the `behaviors` folder if it not exists.

 ## How to use